Florida vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 9, 2021

 Vanderbilt Stats and Trends

-- So far this year Vanderbilt has one win against the spread.
+- So far this season Vanderbilt has one win against the spread.

-- Vanderbilt's games this year have hit the over on three of four set point totals (75%).
+- Vanderbilt has gone over the point total in 75% of its opportunities this year (three times over four games with a set point total).

-- Vanderbilt is 1-2 against the spread and 2-1 overall when the team notches more than 19.8 points.
+- Vanderbilt is 1-2 against the spread and 2-1 overall when the team puts up more than 19.8 points.

-- This year the Commodores have turned the ball over 10 times, six more than the Gators' takeaways (4).
+- The Commodores have turned the ball over 10 times this season, six more turnovers than the Gators have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.